aeoril/rAFAnimate/README.md

 portions of the animation.
 Every possible option except one of the default options must be included explicitly to declare the set of control options for the engine instance returned.
 Options cannot be added later.

+##### Context argument
+`context` is optional.
+It is typically used if the same `animate` function is used in multiple instantiations for different animations.
+In such cases, `animate` must be reentrant, and whatever context defines each separate animation can be passed into the `animate` function

 ##### How options work
 Depending on the value of options initially set (or changed by calling the